Lattice Simulations of Inflation: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we studied some well known models of single-field inflation with a lattice simulation.
 After introducing the numerical code, we discussed the effects induced by the discrete lattice that need to be understood in order to reproduce the well known results of single-field inflation for the scalar field perturbation.
-We have seen that an important role in reproducing the results of the continuous theory is played by the correct identification of the physical modes that are probed by the lattice simulation.
+We have seen that an important role in reproducing the results of the continuous theory is played by the identification of the physical modes that are probed by the lattice simulation.
 In order to do so, we studied how the finite grid spacing influences the dispersion relation of modes propagating on the lattice.

-Taking into account the modified dispersion relation was necessary in order to correctly compute the power spectrum from the simulation and to properly initialize the scalar field on the lattice.
+Taking into account the modified dispersion relation was necessary in order to correctly interpret the power spectra computed from the simulation and to properly initialize the scalar field on the lattice.
 This allowed us to match the results from the linear theory in two cases.
 The first was a simple harmonic potential for the inflaton, while the second was a similar potential but with a step added on top of it.
-In both cases, the correct identification of physical modes allowed us to reproduce the results from the well-established linear theory.